grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Elements

 Elements are the basic building blocks of a canvas and they help you visualize data with different shapes and options.
-You can rotate and move elements around the canvas and when you do, snapping and alignment guides help you create more precise layouts.
+You can rotate and move elements around the canvas.
+When you move elements, snapping and alignment guides help you create more precise layouts.

 {{% admonition type="note" %}}
 Element snapping and alignment only works when the canvas is not zoomed in.